Pé de Chinesa: Plotlines

 Materials associated with the telenovela circulate with some variations in the plot.
-In one of the most popular versions, reported by the Brazilian media, the plot develops from the life of 'Xu Lee' (presented as influencer Jade Picon) in China, where she is cared for by her grandmother (presented as actress Fernanda Montenegro), a martial artist who owns a kung fu gym.
-Xu Lee is introduced as the daughter of 'Barbara Lee' (introduced as actress Giovanna Antonelli) with an unknown Chinese man.
-The plot conflict is initiated by the attack by 'Keen Xong' (presented as the influencer and former Big Brother Brasil member Davi Brito) on the dojo, which ends with the murder of Fernanda Montenegro's character.
-With the loss of his grandmother, Xu Lee decides to travel to São Paulo, in search of his mother and Keen Xong, the city in which the body of the telenovela takes place.
+In one of the most popular versions, reported by the Brazilian media, the plot follows the life of Xu Lee (played by influencer Jade Picon) in China, where she is cared for by her grandmother (Fernanda Montenegro), a martial artist who owns a kung fu gym.
+Xu Lee is the daughter of Barbara Lee (Giovanna Antonelli) and an unknown Chinese man.
+Another character, Keen Xong (played by influencer and former Big Brother Brasil member Davi Brito), attacks the dojo, a conflict that ends with the murder of Xu's grandmother.
+Xu then travels to São Paulo, the city in which the body of the telenovela takes place, in search of her mother and Keen Xong.